AWS Kinesis Data Firehose – KDF

 • Amazon Kinesis Data Firehose is a fully managed service for delivering real-time streaming data

-• Kinesis Data Firehose is a fully managed service that automatically scales to match the throughput of the data and requires no ongoing administration or need to write applications or manage resources
+• Kinesis Data Firehose automatically scales to match the throughput of the data and requires no ongoing administration or need to write applications or manage resources

-• data transfer solution for delivering real time streaming data to destinations such as S3, Redshift, Elasticsearch service, and Splunk.
+• is a data transfer solution for delivering real-time streaming data to destinations such as S3, Redshift, Elasticsearch service, and Splunk.

 • is NOT Real Time, but Near Real Time as it supports batching and buffers streaming data to a certain size (Buffer Size in MBs) or for a certain period of time (Buffer Interval in seconds) before delivering it to destinations.